 “SAFE@HFC holds a place near and dear to my heart,” said Gibson.
 “This group of volunteers, under the leadership of Beth Preston, has made some significant changes at HFC.
 I can remember the evening at Beth’s desk, talking about the Pulse nightclub shooting in Orlando, FL (in 2016) and how changes needed to be made.
 This was the beginning of SAFE-Packs (backpacks), food drives, Ally training, safety training, and celebrations of Campus Pride Month.”

 Gibson also co-founded SAGA, the Sexuality and Gender Acceptance club, a student-led group whose mission is to support students in their lives as LGBTQ+ individuals and Allies.
-Gibson and HFC Admissions and Recruiting Specialist Kristine Rouleau serve as SAGA’s advisors.
+Gibson and former HFC Recruiting Specialist Kristine Rouleau served as SAGA’s advisors.

 “Campus Pride Month is every April.
 We celebrated it this year by placing 200 rainbow flags in the quad area of campus,” said Gibson.
 “We also screen movies based upon LGBTQ+ characters and themes.
 Wayne State University and the University of Michigan hosted an on-campus and virtual meeting with our LGBTQ+ students and Allies about the resources available on their campuses.
 Kristine Rouleau presented at our ‘Stand for Trans’ virtual presentation earlier this year.”